 Depression can present differently in each person.
 Common signs and symptoms of depression include:

 - Feelings of sadness, despair or unhappiness most of the day, nearly every day

 - Loss of interest or pleasure in usual activities

 - Sleep disturbances

 - Feelings of hopelessness and helplessness

-If you are experiencing one or more of the above symptoms to a severe degree, and you think that you might have depression, please contact us to arrange an appointment.
+No matter what your depression looks or feels like, whatever its causes, help for depression is available.
+If you are experiencing one or more of the symptoms listed above to a severe degree, please contact us to arrange an appointment.

 What are the treatment options for depression?

-Psychological therapy can involve learning new coping strategies that will enable you to manage life’s challenges, stressors, and relationship difficulties in a more resilient and effective manner.
-These new coping strategies will enable you to make new lifestyle changes, regain your self-esteem, and reconnect with personal values and goals.
+CBT and other psychological treatments can help you to learn new coping strategies that will enable you to manage life’s challenges with more resilience.
+These techniques can empower you to make positive lifestyle changes, improve your self-esteem and reconnect with personal values and goals.

-At Seed Psychology, our clinical psychologists can help you to treat your depression and regain your health and wellbeing.
+At Seed Psychology, our highly trained and experienced psychologists can help you to treat your depression and regain your health and wellbeing.